Shamkumar20/Ex.No.3/README.md

 ### Conclusion
-Result: The various types of Prompts are executed successfully with generated the report.
+The various types of Prompts are executed successfully with generated the report.

+# Result:
-# Result: Thus the Prompts were exected succcessfully.
+Thus the Prompts were exected succcessfully.